tulios/kafkajs/docs/Consuming.md

 The same thing applies if you are using [`eachBatch`](Consuming.md#each-batch).
 Given `partitionsConsumedConcurrently > 1`, you will be able to process multiple batches concurrently.

-A guideline for setting `partitionsConsumedConcurrently` would be `partitions < partitionsConsumedConcurrently < CPU cores`.
+A guideline for setting `partitionsConsumedConcurrently` would be that it should not be larger than the number of partitions consumed.
+Depending on whether or not your workload is CPU bound, it may also not benefit you to set it to a higher number than the number of logical CPU cores.
+A recommendation is to start with a low number and measure if increasing leads to higher throughput.

 ## <a name="auto-commit"></a> autoCommit